-- One-to-one training, private study, research, reading of materials, writing blogs and/or articles for newspapers or firms websites, sitting examinations, correction or marking of examination papers, completing quizzes or volunteer work do not count for CPD purposes. - Meetings paid or unpaid attendance at a general meeting of a corporate or other body (including AGM's, Partner meetings, general office/monthly meetings etc.) do not count for CPD, unless there is a specific agenda item relevant to the practice of a solicitor, such as an update on the law or practice in a particular legal area for the benefit of other lawyers or other professionals
+- One-to-one training, private study, research, reading of materials, writing blogs and/or articles for newspapers or firms websites, sitting examinations, correction or marking of examination papers, completing guizzes or volunteer work do not count for CPD purposes. - Meetings paid or unpaid attendance at a general meeting of a corporate or other body (including AGM's, Partner meetings, general office/monthly meetings etc.) do not count for CPD, unless there is a specific agenda item relevant to the practice of a solicitor, such as an update on the law or practice in a particular legal area for the benefit of other lawyers or other professionals present, when only the actual time (in excess of a continuous period of 30 minutes) spent on that specific agenda item can be claimed as CPD. - A maximum of 3 hours CPD per cycle may be claimed for time spent completing courses relating to health and safety in the workplace, such as first aid and/or

-- present, when only the actual time (in excess of a continuous period of 30 minutes) spent on that specific agenda item can be claimed as CPD. - Teaching/delivery of relevant training counts, plus a maximum of 4 hours preparation.
+- manual handling training. - Teaching/delivery of relevant training counts, plus a maximum of 4 hours preparation.
 If the lecture/training is repeated, delivery time plus a maximum of 1 hour preparation may be claimed. - Relevant committee work counts if the 'five questions test' is answered in the affirmative: actual time may be claimed, subject to a maximum of 7 hours. - Adjudicative Functions: actual time may be claimed for time spent sitting as a solicitor adjudicator on a law-related tribunal, subject to a maximum of 7 hours. - CPD completed abroad can count for CPD purposes, provided the training meets the criteria set out in the Scheme. - Proof of CPD (e.g. Certificate of Attendance) is required in all instances for solicitors to be credited with CPD.